-While the method to wash your face may seem obvious, there really is a correct way to cleanse.
+Updated 4/21/15.
+While the method of washing your face may seem obvious, there is actually a correct way to cleanse.
 Everyone should understand the importance of cleansers and how to best use them.
 Following these simple steps will give you the most optimal results!

-Step 1: Apply a sulfate free gel cleanser to damp skin.
-Always make sure your skin is damp because gel, even if non-drying, is too concentrated for the skin.
-Water activates the cleansing agent, so in addition to your face, keep your fingertips damp for dispersion.
-See our collection of gentle, sulfate-free gel cleansers.
+Step 1: Apply a nickel-size amount of gel cleanser to damp skin.
+Always make sure your skin is damp because applying a gel cleanser directly to dry skin makes it too concentrated.
+Water is what activates the cleansing agents, so in addition to your face, keep your fingertips damp for proper dispersion.
+See my recommendations for sulfate-free cleansing gels.

-Read why it’s important to not leave your skin bare for longer than 60 seconds.
+Step 4: Immediately follow with an alcohol-free toner, an antioxidant serum and sunscreen moisturizer.
+Read why it’s important to not leave your skin bare for longer than 60 seconds after cleansing.

-For red, sensitive skin: It is never advised to use hot water, as this can weaken capillaries.
-Always use lukewarm/cool water.
-If you wash your face in the shower, make sure you change the temperature when washing your face…
+For red, sensitive skin: It is never advised to use hot water when cleansing, as this can weaken capillary walls, resulting in long-term redness.
+Always use lukewarm or, ideally, cool water.
+If you wash your face in the shower, make sure you change the temperature when cleansing your face.

-Step 1: Apply a cleansing lotion to dry skin using a portion the size of a quarter.
-Cleansing lotions work to dissolve makeup and the oil, dirt and debris that have built up during the day.
-In this instance, the key is applying to dry skin first so that the cleansing lotion doesn’t get diluted.
-See our collection of lightweight cleansing lotions.
+Step 1: Apply a cleansing lotion directly onto dry skin, using a portion the size of a quarter.
+Cleansing lotions work to dissolve makeup and oil, dirt and debris that have built up during the day.
+In this instance, the key is applying the cleansing lotion to dry skin first so that the it doesn’t get diluted.
+The emollients in the cleanser will attach themselves to the emollients used in liquid foundations to properly break them down for effective makeup removal.
+See my recommendations for cleansing lotions.
 (Be sure to remove eye makeup first.
-Read how to properly remove eye makeup)
+Read how to properly remove eye makeup.)

-Step 2: Massage in circular motions for 45 seconds over dry skin.
-Then wet fingertips; work through again for 15 seconds.
+Step 2: Massage in circular motions for 60 seconds over dry skin.
+Next, wet fingertips and work through again for 15 seconds.
 This breaks down the makeup thoroughly.
 Rinse well.